jbroerken/de.mrh.mirrorspeech/README.md

-bin | Contains the built project executables. build | CMake build directory. doc | Documentation files. include | Library header files used by the project. lib | Library files used by the project. pkg | The project package directory (files, configuration, etc.). src | Project source code.
+bin | Contains the built project executables. build | CMake build directory. doc | Documentation files. pkg | The project package directory (files, configuration, etc.). src | Project source code.